frontity/api-reference/docs-api/frontity-packages/features-packages/google-ad-manager.md

 ```

-### Using directly the Ad component
+### Using the Ad component directly

-However, the Ad component is exposed in libraries and so you can get the `GooglePublisherTag` component from libraries and render it in any place.
+Alternatively, since the Ad component is exposed in `libraries`, you can get the `GooglePublisherTag` component from `libraries` and render it wherever you wish.

 ```jsx
 const MyComponent = ({ libraries }) => {